 handles SBK’s website hosting. handles SBK’s IT needs and maintains the website content.

 We often sell T-shirts that could use a designer’s touch and throw a Second Saturday fundraising party that needs marketing.
 We’re looking for someone to become SBK’s official photographer/videographer or help us with our design needs.
-Contact SBK Outreach Coordinator,for more information.
+Contact SBK Outreach Coordinator,

 We’ve been lucky enough to survive these few years entirely off of membership fees, parts and bikes sales, and our Second Saturday party.
 This isn’t to say we’re not interested in grant opportunities, just that nobody here has had the time to pursue them.
 If this is something you’re interested in, we would love to have you join the team.

-Part of our mission includes teaching people about bicycle maintenance, but we don’t schedule as many training classes as we’d like for lack of volunteers.heads up our training programs and would love to put you to work.
+Part of our mission includes teaching people about bicycle maintenance, but we don’t schedule as many training classes as we’d like for lack of volunteers.
+Contact

 We allow every volunteer to set their own commitment levels.
 Volunteers are welcome to come in during any shift to lend a hand.
 However, we do distinguish “casual” drop-in volunteers from those who are dedicated enough to work on a set schedule.
 Because the latter tend to be more dedicated to our shop and our mission, we consider them our “staff” volunteers and give them a greater role in determining shop policy and greater responsibility and leeway to furthering our goals.
 All volunteers or prospective volunteers are invited into our volunteer announcements list, but staff volunteers are given access to an additional staff-only mailing list for discussions about shop policy, future events, and guidance issues regarding the shop.
 We don’t review list membership as often as we ought to, so feel free to if you think you’ve been overlooked.